-Another bereavement in the Porsche community this week, when Porsche mechanic turned technical writer and author, Bruce Anderson (below left), passed away at the age of 75.
+Another bereavement in the Porsche community this week, when the respected technical writer, Bruce Anderson, passed away at the age of 75.
 Bruce’s wife, Stephanie, sent me the following story of how Bruce got into Porsche cars and built a career from his passion:

 I never met Bruce, but his writing was a favourite source when I first came to Porsche.
 My first-edition copy of his Porsche 911 Performance Handbook is on the desk as I type, and I recommend it to anyone who wants to know air-cooled.

 Never wishy-washy in opinion, Bruce did his research and was ready to stand by his point of view.
-Can’t say I always agreed, but his attention and forthright delivery set a proper example: this loss leaves a hole that will prove tricky to fill.
-There’s no doubting his place as a much-loved member of the tight Porsche community: Bruce will certainly be missed.
+His attention and forthright delivery set a proper example: this loss leaves a hole that will prove tricky to fill.
+There’s no doubting his place as a much-loved member of the tight Porsche community and Bruce will certainly be missed.

 Friends of the man speak warmly of days spent at Monterey listening to jazz – a great love of Bruce’s – and long nights at Daytona and Le Mans.
 With a taste for red meat and fine wine, Bruce was all about living his passions, and his writing is rich with the same.
 Few authors share as much detail on the technical aspects of engines and performance as Bruce: visit the Bruce Anderson blog to read some for yourself.

 Former Porsche CEO, Peter Schutz wrote the foreword to Bruce’s performance book.
 Peter is sincere in his appreciation for the man’s driving force.